ericmackrodt/Mars-Rover-Solution/README.md

 ===================

 Solution started being developed at 9/9 1:00AM.
 This is the solution for the Mars Rover problem.
-It was developed usint Java Script and the only external library used was QUnit for unit tests.
+It was developed using Java Script and the only external library used was QUnit for unit tests.

 Assumptions
 -----------
-1. As it wasn't specified, I didn't treat errors.
+1. As it wasn't specified, I didn't treat exceptions.
 2. I assumed that each rover would have it's turn on the plateau as the exercise didn't ask for collision treatment.

 Explanation of the Solution: